There are a lot of trivial matters which are mostly associated when it comes to ladyboys in Asia.

 From the short interview and the years of knowing her and with her daughters, I can attest that she is one of the best mothers out there.

 Apart from Whitney and Toni being very cute, they’re also smart and inquisitive.
-What touches me the most is when they’re very protective of their mother.
-For example when Mariah wears low-cut tops, they’d be like “Mom don’t show your boobs!
+What touches me the most is when they get very protective of their mother.
+For example, when Mariah wears low-cut tops, they’d be like “Mom don’t show your boobs!
 Change your outfit”.

 Being a mother doesn’t require the letter “F” in the sex section on the birth certificate.
 It requires patience, understanding and above all, love.
 Pregnancy starts and ends in 9 months but motherhood… it’s for a lifetime.